lynnlangit/gcp-for-bioinformatics/4_Code_&_Cloud_Service_Tools/2_Use_Deployment_manager_to_deploy_services.md

 # Use Deployment Manager

 ### Why do this
- - You want to script the service configuration of your research job(s)
+ - Script the service configuration of your research job(s)
- - You want to reproduce your analysis on another GCP environment (or other public cloud)
+ - Reproduce your analysis on another GCP environment (or other public cloud)

 ### What is this
  - A GCP Deployment is a YAML file which describe a set of GCP services and their configuration properties.